Books about friendship

 Author: Frances Hodgson Burnett

 When the spoilt and bad-tempered Mary is orphaned at the age of ten, she is sent from India to live with her hunchback uncle on the Yorkshire Moors.
+This classic novel is a satisfying and absorbing read.

 Author: Oliver Jeffers